How will a Gastric Sleeve affect your eating habits?

 Week 3 Soft Foods and Protein Shakes

-- In week 3, you might be able take protein shakes about once a day.
+- In week 3, you might be able take protein shakes once a day.

-- You might be approved to also eat hummus, steamed or boiled vegetables, soft cereals, scrambled eggs, mashed fruits, steamed fish, ground chicken with stock and soups.
+- You might also be able to eat; hummus, steamed or boiled vegetables, soft cereals, scrambled eggs, mashed fruits, steamed fish, ground chicken with stock and soups.